LukeNarke/LukeNarke/README.md

 - 😄 My personal / portfolio website is: https://lukenarke.netlify.app/
 - ✅ To see the company's website visit: https://kobrastancepublishing.com/
 - 🔼 Was made with Javascript, NextJS, MongoDB, Express, React, Node, and more!!
 - 🔻 All repositories below are projects to showcase my ability.
-I am more than happy to go through the code of my production websites during an interview process!
+I am more than happy to go through the code of my production websites during the interview process!

 <!---